Pelvic lift: Benefits

-The pelvic floor is a "broad sling of muscles, ligaments and sheet-like tissues that stretch from your pubic bone at the front of your body, to the base of your spine at the back".
+The pelvic floor is a "broad sling of muscles, ligaments, and sheet-like tissues that extend from the pubic bone at the front of the body to the base of the spine at the back".
+These structures are resistant to stretch and weight and normally return to their original shape.
+However, prolonged or repeated loading can cause them to become stretched over time.

-The pelvic floor is resistant to stretch and weight as it bounces back.
-However, after carrying weight for long periods of time, it can become stretched.
-Additionally, weight on the pelvic floor can weaken its resistance and contribute to its loss of shape over time.

-Performing this exercise routinely can strengthen glutes, abs, and lower back muscles.
-As a result, doctors may recommend pelvic lifts to reduce lower back pain, improve posture, and improve bladder control.
+Regular performance of this exercise can strengthen the gluteal, abdominal, and lower back muscles.
+For this reason, pelvic lifts may be recommended to help reduce lower back pain, improve posture, and support bladder control.